Frequently Asked Questions

 Does the gear rental come with poles?

 Yes, boots, skis, bindings and pole are included in your rental package and the package includes both skiing and snowshoeing gear for one price.
 If you start with skiing, you can always trade your skis out for snowshoes at no additional charge.

 Do the gear rental prices include everything, or is there a charge to go on the trails?

-Trail Passes are $25 per day for youth (12-17) and adults and $20 Seniors 65+.
+Trail Passes are $25 per day for ages 13-64 and $20 for Seniors 65+.
 Kids 12 and under ski free and will only need to pay for rentals.
 We also have multi-day trail punch passes which are good for a year and also offer Nordic Season passes for unlimited skiing all season long from mid-November to mid to late-April.
 Season passes are available here.
 Day tickets can be purchased at the Nordic Center front desk when you arrive.
 We also have multi day passes to help you save money if you decide to frequent the trails but don’t want a season pass.

 Should we reserve rental equipment for skiing or snowshoeing in advance or just show up?